rschwabco/aserto-demo/Tutorial.md

 Aserto is a could-native authorization platform that allows developers to avoid having to build their own access control solution and instead frees them up to focus on their core user experience.
 In this tutorial you will learn how to integrate the Aserto SDK in the context of an Express.js application.

-When you’ve completed this tutorial you would have learned how to:

-1. Create a React application with authentication using Auth0
-2. Set up a simple Express.js application
-3. Define authentication middleware and define protected routes
-4. Define a very simple authorization policy
-5. Integrate the Aserto Authorization Express.js SDK to enable fine grained authorization control.

 Before we get started, let’s discuss Aserto’s two major components: the Authorizer and the Control Plane.

 _The Authorizer_ is where authorization decisions get made.
 It is an open source authorization engine which uses Open Policy Agent (OPA) to compute a decision based on policy, user context and data.
 In this tutorial we’re going to use the hosted version of this authorizer.